Llama-Logic/PlumbBuddy/CONTRIBUTING.md

 <h1>Contributing</h1>

-Thanks you for your interest in contributing to Llama Logic!
+Thanks you for your interest in contributing to PlumbBuddy!
 In this document we'll outline what you need to know about contributing and how to get started.

 - [What contributions we accept](#what-contributions-we-accept)
 - [Style Guidelines](#style-guidelines)

 # What contributions we accept

-In short, we’ll entertain anything that makes Llama Logic better in terms of stability, quality, and capability.
+In short, we’ll entertain anything that makes PlumbBuddy better in terms of stability, quality, and capability.
 This may take the shape of:

 - Bug fixes
 - Feature implementations